Msiziy/Inventory-and-Order-Processing-System/README.md

 3. Each thread processes an order independently
 4. Shared resources (inventory) are protected using synchronization techniques
 5. The system updates stock levels safely without data corruption
+6. The system produces output as shown below (see screenshots):

 ---